Advantech-EdgeSync-Containers/Orbbec-Gemini-3DCamera/README.md

 | -------- | ------------- |
 | x86_64   | Tested        |

-## Prerequisite Software on the Host OS
+## Prerequisite Software on the Host OS (Required)

-Before running the container, ensure that your host system has the following software installed:
+Before running the container, ensure that your host system has the following essential software installed:

 - **Docker Engine**
   Version 20.10 or newer is recommended for best compatibility.